What Does Asynchronous Mean? A Simple Guide to Online Learning Formats

 Wait.
 What does that even mean?
 And if I don’t know, am I already in over my head?

 In practical terms, it means your class doesn’t meet at a specific, live time each week.
 Instead, your coursework, like recorded talks, readings, discussion boards, quizzes, and assignments lives inside your online classroom.
 You log in when it works for you.
+That flexibility doesn’t mean you’re learning entirely on your own.
+Most asynchronous courses still include weekly deadlines, assignment windows, instructor feedback, class discussions, and a clear sequence of learning activities designed to keep students engaged and progressing together.

 Need to watch a lesson during your lunch break?
 Do it.